ajurasz/zed/README.md

-Zed - backend services platform
+Zed - Backend as a Service (BaaS) platform
 ===

-Zed's goal is to provide predefined microservices covering common requirements of the business applications.
+Zed's goal is to provide *Backend as a Service* (BaaS) platform in the form of the predefined microservices covering common requirements of the business applications.
 Zed also comes with the *Zed shell* to deliver top devOps experience while working with microservices architectures.

 ### Reference documentation